dafny-lang/dafny/Test/tutorial/ImpVerifiedCompiler/README.md

 ## Dafny: a logic

-Dafny's logic contains a core that is reminiscent of LCF.
-It is impredicative.
+Dafny's logic contains a core that is reminiscent of Church's simple type theory and LCF.
+It is [impredicative](TutorialSupport/Impredicative.dfy).

 The following example demonstrates the specification of some theory of arithmetic: